energywebfoundation/iam-org-creator/README.md

-### IAM Org Creator
+# IAM Org Creator Service

 ## Overview

-Service allowing users to create an organisation on demand
+This repository contains the org-creator service that consumes create claims request allowing users to create an organisation on demand

 ## Getting Started